-We don't have to introduce peppers to anyone.
+We don’t have to introduce peppers to anyone.
 Crunchy, juicy, fragrant and delicious.
-It has many physiological effects that few are familiar with.
-Its vitamin C content is outstanding, and the coloring of the fruits consumed in red provides vitamin A supplementation.
-The content of vitamin E is also significant.
-Quercetin is one of the important health preserving agents of the fibers, bioflavones, which are important in the protection of the yellow-white paprika and in the protection of the blood vessels.
-And we haven't even mentioned capsaicin, a spicy substance that has a beneficial effect on the digestive system!
+They have many health effects that few are familiar with.
+Its vitamin C content is outstanding, and the colouring of the fruits consumed in red peppers provides vitamin A supplementation.
+The content of vitamin E is also high.
+Quercetin is one of the important health preserving agents of the fibres, bioflavones, which are important in the protection of the yellow-white paprika and in the protection of the blood vessels.
+And we haven’t even mentioned capsaicin, a spicy substance that has a beneficial effect on the digestive system!

-The use of decision support systems plays an important role in intensive driving.
-By continuously measuring growing conditions, the farmer can accurately predict changes in plant life, optimizing nutrient delivery, irrigation water, and reducing environmental pressures and costs.
+The use of decision support systems plays an important role in intensive farming.
+By continuously measuring growing conditions, the farmer can accurately predict changes in plant life, optimising nutrient delivery, water irrigation, and reducing environmental pressures and costs.